Syllabus for Master's Programme in Sustainable Destination Development

-- Display deep understanding for the complex systems and contexts within which destination development takes place, and be able to analyse these in a cross-border way in relation to the different dimensions of sustainability; the economical, the ecological and the social (K, S, J)
+- Understand systems and contexts within which destination development takes place, and be able to analyse these in relation to the different dimensions of sustainability; the economical, the ecological and the social (K, S, J)

-- Analyse and evaluate destination development and sustainability to gain nuanced and many-faceted understanding of possible problem solving for future destination development (K, S)
+- Analyse and evaluate destination development and sustainability to gain understanding of possible problem solving for future destination development (K, S)

-- Use ethical competence, create nuanced images of, specify, apply, negotiate and create consensus among a variety of stakeholders regarding values, principles, goals and visions for sustainable destination development (S, J)
+- Use ethical competence, create images of, specify, apply, negotiate and create consensus regarding values, principles, goals and visions for sustainable destination development (S, J)

-- Think strategically, design and implement interventions, transitions, transformative management and innovations for sustainable destination development with consideration of various stakeholders and their needs (K, S)
+- Think strategically, design and implement interventions, transitions, transformative management and innovations for sustainable destination development (K, S)

-- Cooperate and create a positive learning environment, and motivate and support common exploration of and problem solving for sustainable destination development, and display very good skills in communicating orally and in writing with a number of stakeholders (S, J)
+- Cooperate and create a positive learning environment, and motivate and support common exploration of and problem solving for sustainable destination development, and be able to communicate orally and in writing with a number of stakeholders (S, J)

 Layout of the Programme

 The interdisciplinary programme in sustainable destination development has a layout with common courses for all students of the programme, and with three specialisations, from which the students choose.
-The common courses are an introduction to sustainable destination development, and advanced destination development (year 1 and 2 respectively), a project course and a method course, each of 7,5credits.
-To that come 15 credits optional courses, or a 15 credits degree project, and a concluding degree project course of 15 credits.
+The common courses are an introduction course in sustainable destination development, a project course and a method course, each of 7,5 credits, and a concluding degree project course of 15 credits.
 The three elective specialisations are: